-Offerings of marionberry shakes, pies, tarts, ice creams, sorbets, salads, and more litter menus across the state of Oregon come July and August.
+Offerings of marionberry shakes, pies, tarts, ice creams, sorbets, salads, and more are ubiquitous on menus across the state of Oregon in July and August.

 Tables at farmers markets get covered with baskets of the shiny blue-black berries.
 Smart shoppers order flats of them to freeze and otherwise keep past the all-too-brief season.
 Marionberry season is serious business in the Pacific Northwest.

 What's the Big Deal About Marionberries?